OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:109

-> My life is continually in my hand,
+> My life is constantly in my hand,
 > Yet I do not forget Your Law.

 ## Psalm 119:110